ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 ### Individual Danfysik PSU won't talk at all

-- Check the PSU is powered on.
-The control mode should switch to `REMOTE` as soon as a command is received.
+- Check the PSU is powered on :wink:  The control mode should switch to `REMOTE` as soon as a command is received.
 - Check the serial cable - it can occasionally become loose.
 It is attached to the rear of each supply (with null modem) and can be accessed from the rear door of the rack.
 There is also an RJ45 socket for each PSU in each rack.
 This is where the MOXA serial lead connects to be patched back to the MOXA NPort unit, and is also worth checking.

 ### RB2 PSU won't talk